← All Posts What Can Business Teams Do With Scraped Data? A Role-by-Role Guide

 const gemini = new GoogleGenAI({ apiKey: process.env.GOOGLE_API_KEY });

-async function extractStructuredDataGemini(html, schema, context) {
+function buildPrompt(html, schema, context) {

-const prompt = `Extract structured data from this HTML page.
+return `Extract structured data from this HTML page.

 Context: ${context}